mosinskimatt/225-lab3-9/README.md

 # 225-lab3-9
 This is a simple flask/sqlite3 app without persistence.
 We will demonstrate pod behavior with this pipeline in class.
-Deploys to your __LoadBalanced IP__.
+Deploys to your __LoadBalanced IP__ Be sure to add the port number from the deployment page to the end of the IP address that you put into the address bar.

 1) Create a new blank repository in your GitHub account using the lab name above.
 2) Copy the URL of this repository and paste it into your repository.